 Commencing on November 18, 2020, the Company entered into an agreement to pay the Sponsor up to \$10,000 per month for office space, utilities, secretarial and administrative support services.
-Upon completion of a Business Combination or its liquidation, the Company will cease paying these monthly fees.
-For the three and nine months ended September 30, 2021, the Company incurred \$30,000 and \$90,000, respectively in fees related to these services.
-As of September 30, 2021 and December 31, 2020, \$80,000 and \$10,000 is reflected as an accrued expense as of September 30, 2021 and December 31, 2020, respectively.
+Upon completion of the Business Combination or a proposed alternative business combination or its liquidation, the Company will cease paying these monthly fees.
+For each of the three months ended March 31, 2022 and 2021, the Company incurred and paid \$30,000 in fees for these services.